|

 someone?

-she came to the end.
-Normally I do not get involved in the inevitable drama of
+"delete" button until she came to the end.
+Normally I do not get involved in the

-farangs and their long distance relationships with Thai boys.
-However, something
+inevitable drama of farangs and their long distance relationships with Thai

-you said you irritated the hell out of me, so you have earned an answer.
+boys.
+However, something you said you irritated the hell out of me, so you have

 Where did you get this idiotic right-wing Christian notion that gay love might